In short, yes – you can.

 Here’s what you could save right now and for 2022/23 onwards – after which the NI increase is shown in brackets:

 - If you pay the higher rate of income tax, you’re saving 42% (43.25%) because you’re saving on 40% income tax and 2% (3.25%) NI contributions

 - If you pay the lower rate of income tax, you’re saving 32% (33.25%) because you’re saving on 20% income tax and 12% (13.25%) NI contributions.

 And that’s not all.
 Cars driven through salary sacrifice schemes are defined as ‘company cars’.
-As a way of making EVs as appealing as possible, the government’s tax rate to represent this benefit that you’re receiving is extremely small – just 1% for 2021/22, rising to only 2% until 2025.
+As a way of making EVs as appealing as possible, the government’s tax rate to represent this benefit that you’re receiving is extremely small – just 2% for 2022/23 until 2025.

 This is called the Benefit-in-Kind (BiK) tax.
 For a company car which uses an internal combustion engine (ICE), this tax is much higher.
 It’s another reason why there’s never been a better time to make the transition to electric.

 Driving a Tesla Model 3 Standard Range Auto using a salary sacrifice scheme

 *Figures correct as of July 2021 and do not reflect 2022/23 National Insurance increase.
 All figures are indicative only, customer policy terms and conditions apply.